Byron Buxton Player Props: Twins vs. Tigers

 Byron Buxton At The Plate

-- Buxton has driven home a run in 14 games this season (27.5%), including more than one RBI in 11.8% of his games and producing three or more of his team's runs on three occasions..
+- Buxton has picked up an RBI in 26.9% of his games this year, with more than one RBI in 11.5% of his games.
+He has also plated three or more runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.